 Music gives children a way to express their feelings when they can’t find –or maybe don’t know—the words to use.
 Hap Palmer’s My Mommy Comes Back is a perfect example of how a song can fill how a young child might feel being dropped off at the beginning of a new preschool year.
 Music nurtures.
 And it works both ways, it can be a wonderful outlet AND it can foster more awareness for other’s feelings as well.

-Referring back to the ‘call and response’ type song above—it also has the added benefit of helping kiddos to develop their impulse control.
+Referring back to the ‘call and response’ type song above.
+It also has the added benefit of helping kiddos develop their impulse control.
 Ella Jenkins’ is one of my favorite for children’s songs, especially call and response songs—“The Hi-de-ho Man” being an easy one to introduce the style of song to the kidlets.

 Think about how dull and challenging it’d be to only have the words on this page.
 Instead, I’ve added photos—you know the saying: A picture’s worth a thousand words.
 Photos evoke emotions and memories.
 I’ve also included audio clips; giving you an extra sensory input.
 Couple that with the print information and it makes it much easier for you to remember.
 And much more enjoyable to read!

 Similarly music education for children, either through song or instrument, gives their brains the opportunity to develop their memories.
 Also, another saying: Practice makes perfect….repetition strengthens the brain’s neurons making whatever’s being practiced not something that needs to be ‘remembered’ so much as just done because it’s moved into the subconscious.

 How many of you still have to sing the melody of the ABCs when trying to think what letter comes next?
 Music and learning are a powerful combination!
 That being said, I’m not advocating 4 hours of piano practice for your preschooler or daily classical music for your as-yet-to-be-born child.

 Approach introducing your child to music like you do with PLAY—in organic and natural way.

 •Expose them to music—a wide range of styles as well as instrumentals and a cappellas;